darktasevski/CompSci/Programming/video_engineering.md

 With adaptive bitrate streaming, mobile viewers with poor connections don’t have to wait for the stream to load.
 And for those plugged into high-speed internet, a higher-resolution alternative can play.

-### What is constant bitrate (CBR)?
+### What is constant bitrate (CBR)

 A constant bitrate means that data comes at the same rate all throughout the video.
 The problem with a constant bitrate is that, unless the stream is just a static image, video segments will change.
 Some segments will have more detail and some less.
 This translates to lower quality during complex segments and unused bandwidth on simple segments.
 Some streaming services will still use constant bitrates, but these instances are rare.

-### What is variable bitrate (VBR)?
+### What is variable bitrate (VBR)

 Variable bitrate is the data transfer method of choice for the majority of circumstances because encoders can adapt to the demands of each segment of video.
 VBR essentially allocates more data during complex segments and less data during simple segments.
 If your stream has a segment of someone standing in front of a plain white background, the encoder can determine that the video needs less data in order to look good and will transfer less.
 If a concert is being streamed, the encoder can see changing details and transfer more data when needed.

 There’s also such a thing as a simultaneous viewer limit that acts as a protection mechanism, preventing a broadcasting system from crashing.
 Thus, you have to decide how many simultaneous connections your server will support.
 To ensure frictionless mobile app streaming, you need to take into account the following:

 -   Server-side and user-side bandwidth
 -   Processor decoding/recoding time